ProQuest: 2010s–2020s

 In 2010, ProQuest acquired two properties from LexisNexis, the Congressional Information Service (CIS) and University Publications of America (UPA).
 CIS produced one of the world's most exhaustive online collections of legislative content and highly respected statistical works, while UPA included deep historical content sets.
 The acquisition included digital products and an expansive microfilm vault that would leverage ProQuest's strength in conversion from film to searchable electronic formats.

 In 2011, ProQuest acquired ebrary, an online digital library of full texts of over 170,000 scholarly e-books.
 In 2013, ProQuest acquired Ebook Library (EBL), with plans to combine ebrary and EBL into a single e-book platform.

 In 2014, ProQuest acquired Pi2 Solutions, a privately owned company specializing in Drug Safety Triager (DST) & Product Literature Database (PLD) systems for the biopharmaceutical industry.
 The company aligned Pi2 Solutions with its ProQuest Dialog corporate information service.

 In 2015, ProQuest acquired SiPX and Coutts Information Services, including the MyiLibrary platform and the Online Acquisitions and Selection Information System (OASIS).

 In October 2015, ProQuest acquired Ex Libris.
 It was to merge the Workflow Solutions division of ProQuest, which included the former Serials Solutions, into Ex Libris, with the enlarged entity to be named "Ex Libris, a ProQuest Company".

 In June 2016, ProQuest acquired Alexander Street Press, a provider of streaming videos and ebooks.

 In January 2020, ProQuest acquired Innovative Interfaces, Inc., a provider of technology solutions to academic and public libraries.

 On 17 May 2021, it was announced that Clarivate would acquire ProQuest.
 On July 28, 2021, Clarivate announced that the acquisition was delayed due to a Federal Trade Commission antitrust probe.
 On December 1, 2021, Clarivate successfully completed the acquisition of ProQuest.

-Products

-Among the products the company sells to clients such as public and research libraries are: